-1. For individual shortnose and Atlantic sturgeon within the immediate vicinity of pile driving and other in-water construction activities, there is a potential for injury.

-2. Pile driving and dredging would have minimal effects to sturgeon migratory activities as there will always be large portions of the river width that will not be ensonified, and dredging will be limited to three month windows that will take place between August 1 and November 1 during three of the 4 $\frac{1}{2}$ or 5 $\frac{1}{2}$ construction years.

-3. There is no designated critical habitat for shortnose sturgeon and none is proposed for Atlantic sturgeon.

-4. Dredging of 0.67-0.71 km2 (165-175 acres) for access channels will create an area of reduced foraging opportunities for both shortnose and Atlantic sturgeon due to loss of habitat.
+- 1. For individual shortnose and Atlantic sturgeon within the immediate vicinity of pile driving and other in-water construction activities, there is a potential for injury. - 2.
+There is potential for interaction with the clamshell dredge that could result in injury to a limited number of shortnose and Atlantic sturgeon. - 3.
+Pile driving and dredging would have minimal effects to sturgeon migratory activities as there will always be large portions of the river width that will not be ensonified, and dredging will be limited to three month windows that will take place between August 1 and November 1 during three of the 4 1⁄2 or 5 1⁄2 construction years. - 4.
+There is no designated critical habitat for shortnose sturgeon or Atlantic sturgeon. - 5.
+Dredging of 0.67-0.71 km2 (165-175 acres) for access channels will create an area of reduced foraging opportunities for both shortnose and Atlantic sturgeon due to loss of habitat.
 However, upon completion of in-water activities in a given area, estuarine depositional processes would, over time, allow the benthic habitat to return to its pre-construction condition.
-The temporary loss of the access channel area would represent a minor fraction of similar habitat in the Tappan Zee portion of the Hudson River.

-5. Incidental vessel strikes will be insignificant because sturgeon are generally found within one meter of the bottom in the deepest available water.
-Based on the types of vessels to be employed and their drafts, there should always be sufficient clearance between vessels and the river bottom.

-6. Indirect effects from resuspended sediments are expected to be insignificant.

-7. A review of the literature suggests that the likelihood of the project to affect the four other DPS of Atlantic sturgeon in any meaningful way is low.
+The temporary loss of the access channel area would represent a minor fraction of similar habitat in the Tappan Zee portion of the Hudson River. - 6.
+Incidental vessel strikes will be insignificant because sturgeon are generally found within one meter of the bottom in the deepest available water.
+Based on the types of vessels to be employed and their drafts, there should always be sufficient clearance between vessels and the river bottom. - 7.
+Indirect effects from resuspended sediments are expected to be insignificant. - 8.
+The loss of 2.16 acres of bottom habitat associated with the permanent platform would not result in meaningful direct or indirect effects to shortnose or Atlantic sturgeon.
+The permanent platform will be located in 6-10 feet of water along the western edge of the river approximately 1.5 miles from the 20-ft depth contour, and is not located in primary habitat for sturgeon migration, foraging, or overwintering. - 9.
+A review of the literature indicates that the likelihood of the project to affect the four other DPS of Atlantic sturgeon in any meaningful way is low.
+The Biological Opinion for the Pile Installation Demonstration Project (NMFS 2012) indicated that 92% of the Atlantic sturgeon in the action area would have originated from the New York Bight DPS, 6% from the Gulf of Maine DPS, and 2% from the Chesapeake DPS.

+- 10. Marine mammals rarely occur in the project area and only as transients in this portion of the Hudson River.
+Because this portion of the Hudson River does not provide areas for spawning, nursery, or overwintering, or migratory pathways for these species, any anthropogenic sound in the river is not expected to result in adverse effects to the movement, reproduction, feeding, or sustained population of marine mammal species. - 11.
+The transport to, and placement of project dredged material at the HARS will present minimal risks to Atlantic sturgeon, provided established protocols and permit conditions are followed.

-The BA concludes that while the Replacement Bridge Alternative may potentially injure individual shortnose and/or Atlantic sturgeon in the immediate vicinity of the pile driving resulting in an incidental take, and dredging and armoring of the bottom will result in a temporary reduction in foraging opportunities, the project will not jeopardize the continued existence of the shortnose or Atlantic sturgeon populations of the Hudson River.
+The BA concludes that while the Replacement Bridge Alternative may potentially injure or result in mortality to some individual shortnose and Atlantic sturgeon in the immediate vicinity of the pile driving resulting in an incidental take, and dredging and armoring of the bottom will result in a temporary reduction in foraging opportunities, the project will not jeopardize the continued existence of the shortnose or Atlantic sturgeon populations of the Hudson River.